quangIO/Elevator-VertX/README.md

 ###### It is **event-based**

 * When it received an outside request: if it is moving up, it will try to reach the highest floor, and the same goes for moving down.
 The cost to select the elevator is calculated as `abs(toFloor - request.atFloor)` where `toFloor` is where the elevator is heading and `request.atFloor` is where the request comes from.
-In case, we cannot find an elevator to process a request, we add it to `requestQueue`
+In case we cannot find an elevator to process a request, we add it to `requestQueue`
 * When it received an inside request: similar to outside request but with specific elevator ID, so it is a lot simpler.
 * When elevators' states changed
     * If should pick up: `pickup`